nr-amine/Distributed-KMS/README.md

 ### Testing fault tolerance

 Kill one of the node terminals (`Ctrl+C`), then run the reconstruct command again.
-It still works — Lagrange interpolation only needs 2 points.
+It still works, Lagrange interpolation only needs 2 points.

 ---